 - Material: Pro HT

 NYC-based Boyce Technologies, Inc. designs and manufactures security and communications equipment for the mass transit market.
 In 2017 Boyce decided to integrate additive manufacturing into its operations.
 While the company had previously not seen a need for 3D printing, by exploring options and researching viability they changed their position and decided to transform how they produce equipment.
-The company invested in a BigRep STUDIO, with the intention to use it 90% for prototyping and perhaps 10% to create end-use parts.
+The company invested in a BigRep Pro, with the intention to use it 90% for prototyping and perhaps 10% to create end-use parts.
 The reality has turned out to be exactly the opposite.